Streetcars in Indianapolis

 The streetcar system in Indianapolis, Indiana, was the city's original public transit system, evolving from horsecar lines that opened in 1864 and running through 1953.
 Mirroring its status as a hub of railroad activity, electric railways also concentrated services in Indianapolis with both a large system of local trolleys as well as a widespread network of interurbans.

-Horse cars
+Horsecars

 Public transit arrived in Indianapolis on October 3, 1864, in the form of 12-seat mule-drawn streetcars which began operating between Union Station and Military Park.
 Citizens' Street Railway Company, owned by John A. Bridgland and R.B.
 Catherwood, managed several streetcar lines running on a hub-and-spoke system radiating from downtown Indianapolis to outlying neighborhoods.
 Early lines were established on Virginia Avenue, Massachusetts Avenue, and Fort Wayne Avenue.

+As electrification took over as the motive power for Indianapolis's streetcar operations, some horsecar tracks were left in place and buried via subsequent road repaving.